NiklasPhabian/dissertation/C2_Software.md

 [^30]: Github: [https://github.com/SpatioTemporal/pystare](https://github.com/SpatioTemporal/pystare); \newline Readthedocs: [https://pystare.readthedocs.io](https://pystare.readthedocs.io/en/latest/).

 Python became a convenient choice since it is commonly used and popular in geospatial analysis.
-Various Python libraries exist to read data formats commonly used in the geospatial analysis (e.g., HDF4, HDF5, NetCDF, SQL, CSV, shapefiles, geopackages) and to visualize geospatial data (matplotlib, `GeoPandas`). `PySTARE` is intended to be the primary user inter interface to STARE.
-The development, therefore, focuses on complete documentation, tight adherence to PEP style guides, test-driven continuous integration, and a simple path for installation: We provide pre-compiled wheels distributed through PyPi, allowing `PySTARE` and all its dependencies to be installed with a single command.
+Various Python libraries exist to read data formats commonly used in the geospatial analysis (e.g., HDF4, HDF5, NetCDF, SQL, CSV, shapefiles, geopackages) and to visualize geospatial data (matplotlib, GeoPandas).
+PySTARE is intended to be the primary user inter interface to STARE.
+The development, therefore, focuses on complete documentation, tight adherence to PEP style guides, test-driven continuous integration, and a simple path for installation: We provide pre-compiled wheels distributed through PyPi, allowing PySTARE and all its dependencies to be installed with a single command.

-The following codesnippet demonstrates how points and rings are converted to SIDs and how the spatial relations between sets of SIDs can be evaluated with PySTARE.
+The following code snippet demonstrates how points and rings are converted to SIDs and how the spatial relations between sets of SIDs can be evaluated with PySTARE.

 ```python
 import numpy